-After a workplace injury, you may file a workers’ compensation claim seeking benefits for your medical care and lost income.
+After a workplace injury, filing a workers’ compensation claim is the first step toward securing benefits for your medical care and lost income.
 Although you may receive the contact information for the workers’ compensation adjuster handling your claim, the adjuster may not respond to your emails or voicemails in a reasonable timeframe.
-In some cases, they may not provide a response at all.
-Knowing what to do if workers’ comp is not responding can help you access the benefits you need to recover from a workplace injury.
+In some cases, they may not respond at all.
+Knowing what to do if workers’ comp is not responding can help you access the benefits you need.
+An experienced Columbia workers’ compensation lawyer can help you navigate the claims process and ensure you receive the benefits you need to recover from a workplace injury.
 Here are some ways to avoid losing the benefits you’re owed due to workers’ comp adjuster tricks.

 Change Your Tactics

 First, you can change how you contact the workers’ compensation insurance company.
 Try calling the adjuster assigned to your case at different times of the workday, as you may catch the adjuster on the phone rather than leaving voicemails.
+Adjusters often manage dozens of cases at once, so persistence and timing matter.
 Alternatively, ask to speak to a supervisor on the customer service line if you cannot get a hold of the adjuster and they refuse to return your calls or emails.
 Finally, if you cannot get a hold of anyone at the workers’ compensation insurer, you can send written correspondence via certified mail to have proof that the insurer received your correspondence.
 That way, the adjuster or their insurance company cannot deny that they received your correspondence.

 Keep a Record of All Communication

 Next, you can help your case by keeping a record of all communication with the insurance company.
-Keep a record of the dates and times you called the adjuster, who you spoke to when you reached someone on the phone, notes of what you discussed on calls, and copies of emails or letters to or from the insurance company.
+Keep a record of the dates and times you called the adjuster, the name of anyone you were able to speak with, notes of what you discussed on calls, and copies of emails or letters to or from the insurance company.
+If your claim is later denied or challenged, this paper trail can be critical evidence of the insurer’s bad faith conduct.

 Stay Organized

-Keep records of your workers’ compensation claim and all correspondence with the insurance company organized so you do not lose critical documents.
+Keep records of your workers’ compensation claim and all correspondence with the insurance company organized to avoid losing critical documents.
 Keep your records organized chronologically so you can quickly refer to a phone conversation or email on a particular date.

 File a Complaint with the State Workers’ Compensation Board